 Direction Five Health

-Based on what kids in her survey said they wanted and needed to learn in order to lead healthier lives, James and her non-profit, Direction Five Health, have now developed five pilot kids' health programs for rollout in the summer of 2011 The free courses, underwritten by donations and grants, will be for groups of ten to twelve kids, and will focus on five areas: healthy basics, body/earth, body/mind, fitness, and cooking:
+Based on what kids in her survey said they wanted and needed to learn in order to lead healthier lives, James and her non-profit, Direction Five Health, developed five pilot kids' health programs for roll-out in the summer of 2011 The free courses, underwritten by donations and grants, will be for groups of ten to twelve kids, and will focus on five areas: healthy basics, body/earth, body/mind, fitness, and cooking:

 - Direction One: The Foundation of Health (understanding how the body works and how choices made today affect health today and in the future)